Author has written 5 stories for Elder Scroll series, Sherlock Holmes, Lost Odyssey, and Star Wars.

 I've actually little to say.
 I'm an amateur writer who writes here mainly because, as Ted Peterson put it, I just have too many stories I want to tell myself, and I don't mind that others listen in.
 Furthermore, the feedback and responses I receive from my work allows me to hone the craft: if something is worth doing, it is worth doing well.
 I've primarily worked with The Elder Scrolls, although that may change in the future.
 Most of my reviews contain some form of criticism, but I make a point of trying to keep it constructive.

 434: The Last Year of the Third Era: My first and longest piece.
-The story is made up of three different perspectives of the year, which intertwine and clash as the titular year progresses.
+The story is made up of three principle perspectives, which intertwine and clash as the titular year progresses.
 There are also a few metaplots going on at the same time, often regarding the politics of the region during this time.
 It doesn’t really have a specific genre: it veers from political intrigue to drama to action depending on the scene.
-Not Skyrim compatible, I'm afraid.
+Not Skyrim or ESO compatible, I'm afraid.

 The Adventure of the Lover's Jewelbox: I wrote this on a whim.
 I was on a vacation with nothing else but Sherlock Holmes, read a bunch, and wanted to see how well I could imitate the Watsonian writing style.